MicrosoftDocs/windows-itpro-docs/windows/client-management/windows-10-mobile-and-mdm.md

 Organizations typically have two scenarios to consider when it comes to device deployment: Bring Your Own (BYO) personal devices and Choose Your Own (CYO) company-owned devices.
 In both cases, the device must be enrolled in an MDM system, which would configure it with settings appropriate for the organization and the employee.
 Windows 10 Mobile device management capabilities support both personal devices used in the BYO scenario and corporate devices used in the CYO scenario.
 The operating system offers a flexible approach to registering devices with directory services and MDM systems.
 IT organizations can provision comprehensive device-configuration profiles based on their business needs to control and protect mobile business data.
 Apps can be provisioned easily to personal or corporate devices through the Microsoft Store for Business, or by using their MDM system, which can also work with the Microsoft Store for Business for public store apps.
-Knowing who owns the device and what the employee will use it for are the major factors in determining your management strategy and which controls your organization should put in place.
+Knowing who owns the device and what the employee uses it for are the major factors in determining your management strategy and which controls your organization should put in place.
 Whether personal devices, corporate devices, or a mixture of the two, deployment processes and configuration policies may differ.

 For **personal devices**, companies need to be able to manage corporate apps and data on the device without impeding the employee’s ability to personalize it to meet their individual needs.
 The employee owns the device and corporate policy allows them to use it for both business and personal purposes, with the ability to add personal apps at their discretion.
 The main concern with personal devices is how organizations can prevent corporate data from being compromised, while still keeping personal data private and under the sole control of the employee.
 This requires that the device be able to support separation of apps and data with strict control of business and personal data traffic.